 But in practice, passwords in software, whether proprietary or open source, suffer the problem that people forget them.
 Many online services offer a 'I forgot my password' option at login, which will send a password reset code to your email address.
-While this might seem sensible it could be the first step to having your entire online life hijacked.
-Even services that offer extra layers of protection, such as requiring you to provide personal details, can be easily duped into sending a password reset to an unauthorised third party.
+While this might seem sensible it could be the first step to having your entire online life hijacked. collaborate on or share files and data.
+The reliability and of Even services that offer extra layers of protection, such as requiring you to provide personal details, can be easily duped into sending a password reset to an unauthorised third party.
 Service providers have to manage high levels of password reset requests; people just have bad memories, so its unsurprising that they are so ready to be helpful in helping us get to our accounts.